IJB Planning and Strategies

 Looking at flexibility and skill set within CH&SC roles to reduce barriers and support staff during Cost of Living crisis.

-Employment Equalities
+Employment equalities

 The IJB do not directly employ staff.
 Instead staff who work under the Health and Social Care Partnership are employed by Shetland Islands Council and NHS Shetland.
 Both these organisations develop reports that look at equalities in employment; including recruitment and selection, training and development, protected characteristics and pay.